-- 1. Moist cloths for wiping food spills on kitchenware and food-contact surfaces on equipment shall be clean, rinsed frequently in sanitizing solution, and used solely for this purpose.
-They shall soak in the sanitizing solution between uses. - 2.
-Moist cloths used for non-food-contact surfaces like counters, dining table tops, and shelves shall be cleaned, rinsed, and stored in the same way as the moist cloths used on food-contact surfaces.
-They shall be used on non-food-contact surfaces only. - 3.
-Detergents and sanitizers must have Food and Drug Administration approval for food service uses.
+- 1) Moist cloths for wiping food spills on kitchenware and food-contact surfaces on equipment shall be clean, rinsed frequently in sanitizing solution and used solely for wiping food spills.
+These cloths shall soak in the sanitizing solution between uses. - 2) Moist cloths used for non-food-contact surfaces like counters, dining table tops and shelves shall be cleaned, rinsed and stored in the same way as the moist cloths used on food-contact surfaces.

+They shall be used on non-food-contact surfaces only. - 3) Detergents and sanitizers must have Food and Drug Administration approval for food service uses.